-Mr. King represents companies in joint ventures and other strategic partnering transactions, investment and capital markets matters and restructurings.
-He is the partner in charge of Skadden’s Palo Alto office and a member of Skadden’s Policy Committee.
+Mr. King also represents companies in joint ventures and other strategic partnering transactions, investment and capital markets matters and restructurings.

 Mr. King has represented numerous companies and boards in connection with activist and unsolicited takeover situations, the majority of which remain confidential.
-Among publicly disclosed situations, he has advised Ciber, Inc., The Greenbrier Companies, MIPS Technologies, PMC Sierra, Tessera Technologies, Violin Memories, Inc. and Yahoo!
-Inc. He has advised in situations involving Carl Icahn, Third Point, Starboard, The Clinton Group, Lone Star Value and Relational, among others.
+Among publicly disclosed situations, he has advised Autodesk, Ciber, Inc., Cypress Semiconductor, The Greenbrier Companies, MIPS Technologies, PayPal, PMC Sierra, Tessera Technologies, Violin Memories, Inc., Western Digital and Yahoo!
+Inc. He has advised in situations involving Carl Icahn, Elliot, Third Point, Starboard, The Clinton Group, Lone Star Value, Relational and Value Act, among others.

 Fluent in Japanese, Mr. King has represented numerous U.S. and Japanese corporations in connection with cross-border transactions.
 He also has advised multinational corporations on acquisitions and joint ventures in multiple jurisdictions in Europe and Asia.
 He was resident in Skadden’s Tokyo office in the early 1990s and worked for several years in the Tokyo headquarters of one of Japan’s largest integrated trading companies.